zerodaycode/Canyon-SQL/README.md

 Every crate listed above is an `async` based crate, in line with the guidelines of the `Canyon-SQL` design.

-There are plans for include more databases engines.
+There are plans to include more databases engines.

 ## Better by example